UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Who has heard of `scp`?
     - Who has already used `scp`?

+!!! info

+    - We start with a transferring tool in the command line.
+    - Let's focus on the easiest.
+    - Next session we try a tool with a graphical interface!

 ## Overview other terminal transfer tools

 <!-- markdownlint-disable MD013 --><!-- Let's break 80 characters per line -->

+!!! info

+    - Terminal transfer tools are

 - `scp` has the similar arguments as for the linux copy function `cp`.
 - `sftp` is more versatile with more file management capabilities.
+[Optional lesson](../sftp/README.md)
-- `rsync` is perfect for syncing and have many capabilities
+- `rsync` is perfect for syncing and have many capabilities.
+[Optional lesson](../sftp/README.md)

 - All are considered secure.